-Build Your Reputation With Testimonials And User Reviews
+Building Your Reputation With Testimonials And User Reviews

-Testimonials And Client Reviews
+Testimonials And Customer Reviews

 - Customer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).